project-image

 The Odyssey Simulator Supercomputer Spectacular!

-about 3 years ago – Tue, Mar 09, 2021 at 09:04:27 PM
+over 3 years ago – Tue, Mar 09, 2021 at 09:04:27 PM

 Note: Kickstarter's image squasher squashed the images more than I'd thought!
 If you'd like to see larger screenshots of the five images in this post, they are here: https://www.plumplim.com/KSUpdate/